hugoalh/hugoalh/universal-guide/contributing.md

 You can fix a grammar mistake by [create a pull request](#create-a-pull-request); Alternatively, [create an issue](#create-an-issue) to point out the grammar mistake.

+### Improve GitHub Repository Wiki

+Unfortunately you cannot edit the wiki page directly, however you can [create an issue](#create-an-issue) to point out the wiki page that need to improve.

 ### Internationalization (I18n) / Localization / Translation

 Only the Contributing Guide of that project will contain the detail.